apcj-f5/mqtt-with-nginx/mqtt-lb-nginx_oss/README.md

-# Deploying EMQX Cluster with Nginx MQTT Load Balancing
+# Deploying EMQX Cluster with NGINX (OSS) MQTT Load Balancing

 This is a quick example to show how to deploy EMQX Cluster with Nginx MQTT Load Balancing.